 We could hear families conversing in the courtyards behind some of these huge gates.

-Beyond the gates that were ajar, we could see the traditional black and white mosaic pebbled floors (hohlaki) and potted plants.
+Beyond the gates that were ajar, we could see the traditional black and white mosaic pebbled floors (hohlaki) with Rhodian motifs and potted plants.

 Unfortunately, it wasn’t open when we were in Koskinou (an early Sunday morning in late summer) so we can save it for another visit.

-But it is possible to take a peek inside a traditional Koskinou house.
+But it is possible to take a peek inside a traditional house of Koskinou.

-As well as the hohlaki floors, these traditional Koskinou homes have wooden beamed ceilings and walls completely filled with hand-painted Rhodian decorative plates.
+As well as the hohlaki floors, these traditional Koskinou homes have wooden beamed ceilings and walls completely filled with hand-painted Rhodian decorative ceramic dishes and plates.

 We wondered how many of the families living behind these heavy doorways stuck to tradition.

 Are their walls also filled with the Rhodian ceramic plates?
 Or have some of those plates now made way for the latest Smart TV?

 The traditional alleyways of Koskinou won’t take you too long to explore.